karayu/UXDI_FEWD_week/Day_04/07_workshop_startup_matchmaker/README.md

 ####Instructional Design Notes

-*	This is an ambitious site to build in week 3.
+*	This is an ambitious site to build at the end of the week.
 The goal is to encourage students to divide and conquer.
-We want to teach them how to look at a png file determine the sections that are needed and then code.
+We want to teach them how to look at a [png file](starter_code/startup_matchmaker/StartupMatchmaker.png) determine the sections that are needed and then code.

 *	Ask groups to plan and determine where they should start.
 They should follow the same process you taught them.